pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 4. Create a rule that allows HTTP access from any IPv4 address
 5. Create a rule (or rules) that allow access to port 8080 from any (or only trusted) IPv4 address
 6. Describe why should HTTP allow any IP, while SSH has restrictions?
 Your answer should show a reflection on the purpose of these two protocols.
-7. Describe how you validated or can validate if your rules are working with the restrictions given.
+7. Describe how you validated or can validate if your rules are working.

 ## Part 4 - Socket to Me